jaimealvarezl/tweet-scrapper-api/Readme.md

 ### How to use?

-Once that you has install dependecies, you can run next terminal command
+Once installed dependecies, run next commands on the terminal

 ```
 FLASK_APP=app.py flask run
 ```
-Next Step is consume API that * Running on http://localhost:5000/getInfo.
+Next Step is to consume API which is * Running on http://localhost:5000/getInfo.
-Method is a Post and expected this body:
+Method is a Post and expects a body as this:

 ```json
 {"username":"here Name account"}